evandrmb/modular_without_login_dispose/README.md

-# Modular don't do dispose of LoginModule
+# Modular don't dispose LoginModule

 Repository created to reproduce a problem with flutter_modular.